hardwario/docs/chester/platform-connectivity/lorawan-radio.md

 ### Node-RED Decoder

-For Node-RED we use connecting directly to the CHIRPSTACK MQTT broker with a MQTT out node that has set MQTT topic to `application/<application-id>/device/+/event/up`.
+For Node-RED we use connecting directly to the CHIRPSTACK MQTT broker with a MQTT out node that has set the MQTT topic to `application/<application-id>/device/+/event/up`.

 Replace the `<application-id>` with your application ID.
 In older CHIRPSTACK it is a **0..n number**, in newer versions it is a **unique ID**.

 ## Troubleshooting